czbiohub-sf/cerebra/paper/paper.md

 Variant callers produce tab delimited text files in the ([variant calling format](https://samtools.github.io/hts-specs/VCFv4.2.pdf), VCF) for each processed sample, which encode the _genomic position_, _reference_ vs. _observed DNA sequence_, and _quality_ associated with each observed variant.
-`head` output of a sample VCF file.
+Shown below is the `head` output of a sample VCF file.
 Note that only a single record is displayed, and that the record line has been artificially wrapped.

 ```
 ##fileformat=VCFv4.2